On The Red Carpet celebrates Star Wars Day with special 'May the Fourth' episode

 Watch the video above to hear from Daisy Ridley, Rosario Dawson, Diego Luna, Jon Favreau, Katee Sackhoff, Jude Law and more.

-You can also catch "On The Red Carpet Celebrates Star Wars" on our streaming channel throughout the day on May the 4th.
+You can also catch "On The Red Carpet Celebrates Star Wars" on our streaming channel throughout the day on May the Fourth.